pch/rails-nextjs-docker-skeleton/README.md

 # Rails & Next.js Project Skeleton

-This is the structure I use to work on my Rails & Next.js based projects.
-Backend and frontend are separated, but running everything in docker allows to run the whole stack with a single command:
+This is the structure I use to work on my Rails & Next.js projects.

+Backend and frontend are separated, but having everything in Docker allows to run the whole stack with a single command:

 ~~~ sh
 docker-compose up